cea-hpc/modules/doc/source/module.rst

 .. option:: --all, -a

- Include hidden modules in search performed with :subcmd:`avail`, :subcmd:`aliases`, :subcmd:`search` or :subcmd:`whatis` sub-commands.
+ Include hidden modules in search performed with :subcmd:`avail`, :subcmd:`aliases`, :subcmd:`list`, :subcmd:`search` or :subcmd:`whatis`
+ sub-commands.
 Hard-hidden modules are not affected by this option.

  .. only:: html